LogtalkDotOrg/logtalk3/examples/roots/NOTES.md

 Please note that the entities above are just example definitions.
 There is nothing fundamental about any of them; they can and should be replaced by definitions better fitted to the requirements of specific applications.

+For a simpler version of this example, see the `reflection` example.
+If you are not familiar with the concept of metaclass used in this example, see the `metaclasses` example first.